 What about VPS vs dedicated hosting for gaming?

-VPS vs dedicated servers: which is right for me?
+VPS vs dedicated servers: Which is right for me?

 Which server you should choose is all dependent on what you’re looking to use it for.
 Hopefully, this guide has helped highlight the main differences between them.